The Maple Sugaring 101 Tree Identification Tool Kit: A Book and A Pair of Sunglasses

 The Leaf of the Red Maple: Red Maples are Also Tapped to Make Maple Syrup

 Our sugarbush is very dense, so most of the leaves are far enough up in the air that I have to squint a bit to see them.
 But, I was able to find a few leaves around the base of my reds as proof that I had squinted effectively.

 And then there are the sugars.
 Sugar maples, so named because of the high concentration of sugar in their sap, grow even bigger than red maples, 60-80 feet, and naturally occur in rich, moist soils in uplands and valleys.
 In addition, however, sugar maples have been planted along roadways and at the edges of pasture lands for hundreds of years, and can still be found thus anywhere that farming is or ever was.

 Sugar Maples are the Best Trees for Maple Syrup Making

 The leaf of a sugar maple is 3-5 inches wide and has 5 lobes, with a smooth, curved edge where the leaf of the red maple is jagged.
-This time of the year, sugar maples are likely to look multicolored, showing green as well as hints of yellow, orange and/or red as their chlorophyll recedes.
+(In the Fall, sugar maples are likely to look multicolored, showing green as well as hints of yellow, orange and/or red as their chlorophyll recedes.)

 The few sugar maples we have are out in the open, and so have developed a crown that extends far enough toward the ground so that I don’t have to squint or forage for ground-leaves to make my identification.
 The sugar maple is so iconic.
 It's as easy as that.